etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/merge.md

 ---

 If you want to start with example code right away, you will find it in the recipes section for the [DbMerge](/recipes/destinations/mergedestination).
+There is also an [article available that compares an ETLBox approach with the existing database approaches](/recipes/data-integration/merge-overview).
+This blog article is also an easy-to-read introduction into the DbMerge destination.

 # Syncing tables with Merge